 - Among all the river dolphins in the world, the amazon river dolphin is the largest.

 - They are also the most intelligent of the five living species of river dolphins.

 - Their brain capacity is 40% larger when compared to that of humans.

 - These dolphins do sleep but with one eye open.

 - Unlike other dolphins, they are not acrobatic.

 - Unlike other river dolphin species, the male pink river dolphins are larger than the females.

-- For very long time they were considered as mythical creatures.
+- For a very long time, they were considered mythical creatures.

 Learn more about dolphins now: Dolphin Facts